 According to law enforcement, there was never any indication that Betts posed a public danger, and no way his name would have ended up on a list that might have prevented him from purchasing a high-powered rifle such as the one he used on August 4.

 But accounts of his former high school classmates tell a different story.

 Two former classmates told The Associated Press that Betts was suspended twice during high school – once for compiling a “hit list” of people he wanted to kill, and another time for coming to school with a list of female students he wanted to rape.

 Betts had no criminal record as an adult, and any charges he might have faced as a juvenile would typically be sealed under state law.

 However, when the AP and other news agencies sought to obtain Betts’ school records to confirm these accounts, the Bellbrook-Sugarcreek Local Schools denied the request citing Ohio privacy law.

 An Ohio appeals court found for the school on Friday and denied the news agencies’ petition for a writ of mandamus.

 The Ohio Public Records Act (OSPA) prohibits the release of any personally identifiable education records without a student’s consent, but the AP argued school records may be released when a former student dies in adulthood.

 The court was not convinced.

-“Here, OSPA’s language – which contains no exception for the death of an adult former student – permits only one reasonable interpretation, and that is that OSPA does not contain such an exception,” the three-judge panel ruled in a per curiam judgment.
+“Here, OSPA’s language – which contains no exception for the death of an adult former student – permits only one reasonable interpretation, and that is that OSPA does not contain such an exception,” the three-judge panel ruled in an unsigned judgment.
 “The news agencies can make a reasonable argument that such an exception should exist, but their argument must be directed elsewhere.”
 (Italics in original.)